thephez/dpp-spec/docs/data-contract.md

       ✓ should have `maxLength` no bigger than 50000 if `pattern` is used ✓ should have `maxLength` if `format` is used
-      ✓ should have `maxLength` no bigger than 50000 if `format` is used
+      ✓ should have `maxLength` no bigger than 50000 if `format` is used byteArray
+        ✓ should be a boolean
+        ✓ should equal to true
+        ✓ should be used with type `object` minBytesLength
+        ✓ should be a integer
+        ✓ should be not less than 0
+        ✓ should be used with `byteArray`
+        ✓ should be present if contentMediaType is "application/x.dash.dpp.identifier" ✓ should be 32 bytes long if contentMediaType is "application/x.dash.dpp.identifier" maxBytesLength
+        ✓ should be a integer
+        ✓ should be not less than 0
+        ✓ should be used with `byteArray`
+        ✓ should be present if contentMediaType is "application/x.dash.dpp.identifier" ✓ should be 32 bytes long if contentMediaType is "application/x.dash.dpp.identifier"
 ```

 ### Index Validation